dcanalesr/GptLearning/README.md

 # GptLearning

-Purpose of this repo its check new things on chat gpt, langchain and others
+Purpose of this repo is to check new things on chat gpt, langchain and others